AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/deployment/deployment-failed-with-correct-access-key-env-composer-auth.md

 ---
 # Deployment failed with correct access keys in env:COMPOSER_AUTH or auth.json

->[!WARNING]
->
->Backup the database first, if you are doing this in a live Production site, before performing these steps.

 This article provides a solution for the issue when your deployment fails with the following error: